-The table below follows the format of the AGAR, for each section questions have been answered with supporting evidence provided which has been examined and assessed.
+The table below follows the format of the AIAR section of the AGAR, for each section questions have been raised in order to establish the systems and control arrangements.
+The responses, along with the supporting evidence provided, has allowed review, challenge, examination and assessment.